"Euphoria," "Stranger Things" & All Of Netflix: Here Are All The TV Shows Shutting Down Production Over Coronavirus

 Stranger Things

 Earlier this week, Netflix announced it will be putting a hold on all scripted productions of television shows and movies for at least the next two weeks.
 This includes filming on the fourth season of Stranger Things.
 Netflix did not provide many details, other than saying production was being put on pause “due to government restrictions and health/safety precautions.”
-Stranger Things is filmed in Georgia, where they have at least 99 confirmed cases of COVID-19.
+Stranger Things is filmed in Georgia, where there are at least 99 confirmed cases of COVID-19.

 Advertisement